freenas/freenas-docs/userguide/storage.rst

 management settings, acoustic level settings, and whether :ref:`S.M.A.R.T.` tests are enabled.
 The pool associated with the disk is displayed in the :guilabel:`Pool` column. *Unused* is displayed if the disk is not being used in a pool.
-Click :guilabel:`COLUMNS` to add or remove additional information as columns.
-Any information that is not added as a column can be seen by clicking |ui-chevron-right|.
+Click :guilabel:`COLUMNS` and select additional information to be shown as columns in the table.
+Additional information not shown in the table can be seen by clicking |ui-chevron-right|.

 .. _viewing_disks_fig: